 - Select the activity, then open it using the button from the quick actions that appear.

-- Select the Resource type on which the segmentation has to be carried out:
+- In the General tab, select the Resource type on which the segmentation has to be carried out:

 - Database resource if the segmentation is carried out on data that already exists in the database.
 Select the Filtering dimension depending on the data that you want to segment.
 By default, segmentation is carried out on the profiles .